 Process control and instrumentation are vital parts of many major industries, including: power generation; petrochemicals; food processing and bottling; chemical manufacturing; biotechnology; pharmaceuticals; refineries; and more.
 These industries need highly skilled workers to fill thousands of open positions, and employers need to know that potential employees have the skills they need to hit the ground running.

-That’s why SACA’s new process control and instrumentation credentials were developed with input and guidance from a combination of process control industry experts and representatives from various educational organizations.
+That’s why SACA’s new process control and instrumentation standards were developed with input and guidance from a combination of process control industry experts and representatives from various educational organizations.
 For example, Endress+Hauser collaborated with SACA to host Process Control Technical Work Group meetings at its U.S. headquarters in Greenwood, Indiana, as well as its campus in Pearland, Texas, south of Houston.

 Representatives from many different organizations gathered to validate certification standards for process control and instrumentation, including: Endress + Hauser, Rockwell Automation, Vector Controls and Automation Group, Kirby Risk, Pearland Economic Development Corporation, The Manufacturers’ Association, the American Technical Education Association, the American Association of Community Colleges, the University of Wisconsin-Stout, Ivy Tech Community College, Monroe Community College/Finger Lakes Workforce Development Center, Galveston College, Lee College, Del Mar College, Lamar Institute of Technology, Alvin Community College, and San Jacinto College..

-Thanks to these organizations and their expertise on the skills and competencies needed for today’s smart manufacturing workforce, SACA created these new nationally recognized, occupation-driven certifications in the field of process control and instrumentation.
+Thanks to these organizations and their expertise on the skills and competencies needed for today’s smart manufacturing workforce, SACA created these new nationally recognized, occupation-driven standards in the field of process control and instrumentation.

 According to SACA Executive Director Jim Wall, “the whole goal of having the standards and certifications program is to help schools and colleges and other training providers develop and expand programs that include these new technologies, so that we get more people with these skills into the workforce.”